University Logo

 6 Payment of Fees and Charges

-7 Refunds
+7 Refunds or Credits

 and

-b The quantum of those refunds.
+b the quantum of those refunds.

 8 Non-payment of Fees and Charges